ldab/KXTJ3-1057/README.md

 ## Interrupt Threshold

-Interrupt threshold sensitivity is compared to the top 12bits of the accelerometer 8g output value regardless of the resolution chosen:
+Interrupt threshold sensitivity is compared to the top 12bits of the accelerometer 8g output value regardless of the resolution chosen.

 > This value can be anything from 1 to 4095